-It wasn‘t so long ago that the world cheered the Venezuelan people for coming up with an ingenious method of protest: throwing mangoes with written demands at president Nicolás Maduro.
+It wasn’t so long ago that the world cheered the Venezuelan people for coming up with an ingenious method of protest: throwing mangoes with written demands at president Nicolás Maduro.
 Those times are over.
-In a country rife with food shortages, throwing mangoes away wouldn‘t make much sense.
+In a country rife with food shortages, throwing mangoes away wouldn’t make much sense.
 As the economic situation has gradually gotten more severe, the government has managed to stay in power through a combination of unconstitutional power-plays, repression of dissenting political opinions, and increasing censorship.
 The latest news to come out of Caracas?
-According to a report by AccessNow, the largest (state-owned) ISP in Venezuela has blocked access to the Tor network.
+According to a report by AccessNow, the largest (state-owned) ISP in Venezuela blocks Tor network.

 The timeline leaves no doubt about the intentions behind the Tor ban.
 It comes only a few months after a new cycle of blocks against local news outlets.
 Some were banned for informing the public on how to get dollars on the black market, others for criticizing the government.
 Tor has understandably become an important tool in the country, particularly after the latest bans.
 It has been one of the easiest ways for Venezuelans to get past the censorship and read some real journalism.
 Although the government has done a good job of restricting access to the network, all is not lost.
 There remain ways of getting into Tor.
 We‘ll look at what they are as well as some alternatives!

 What is Tor and what have they done to it?